Treasure hunting: In popular culture

-In 2013 the National Geographic Channel released its reality show Diggers.
-Spike TV also released a similar program, American Diggers.
-In 2014 a comedic, fictional TV series called Detectorists was released by the BBC and directed by Mackenzie Crook.The show is about two treasure hunting metal detectorists, Lance (Toby Jones) and Andy (Mackenzie Crook), and their desire to contribute to the archaeological record and find treasure.
-The plot's major focus revolves around their search for the lost burial of King Sexred of the East Saxons; a 7th century Anglo-Saxon king.
+In 2012, the National Geographic Channel released its reality show Diggers.
+Spike TV also released a similar program, American Diggers in the same year.
+In 2014 a comedic, fictional TV series called Detectorists was released by the BBC and directed by Mackenzie Crook.
+The show is about two treasure hunting metal detectorists, Lance (Toby Jones) and Andy (Mackenzie Crook), and their desire to contribute to the archaeological record and find treasure.
+The plot's major focus revolves around their search for the lost burial of King Sexræd of the East Saxons; a 7th century Anglo-Saxon king.